-Situated in the southwestern part of Uganda, Bwindi Impenetrable Forest National Park is remarkably one of the most spectacular and most sought after protected area in Africa and the world at large due to its incredible biodiversity.
-This park lies at the rim of the western rift valley covering an area of about 331 square kilometers and surrounded by Kisoro, Rukungiri and Kabale districts.
-It features among the very few protected areas in African continent that thrived throughout the last ice age and stands between altitude 1160 meters in Ishasha gorge and 2607 meters at Rwamunyonyi peak.
+This park lies at the rim of the western rift valley covering an area of about 331 square kilometres and surrounded by Kisoro, Rukungiri and Kabale districts.
+It features among the very few protected areas in the African continent that thrived throughout the last ice age and stands at altitudes ranging from 1160 meters in Ishasha gorge to 2607 meters at Rwamunyonyi peak.

 - Mountain gorilla tracking

-Mountain gorilla adventures feature among the main highlight for most safaris in Bwindi National Park.
-About 400 individuals of these rare primates thrive within the jungles of Bwindi and there are over 14 gorilla families that have been habituated for visitors to track each day.
-These include the Mubare family that features as the oldest group in the Bwindi and the first to be officially opened for visitation by tourists.
-Others include Habinyanja, Rushegura, Nkuringo, Nshongi, Kahungye, Busingye, Bitukura, Oruzogo, Bweza, Mishaya, Mukiza, Kyaguriro and others.
+Mountain gorilla adventures feature among the main highlights for most safaris in Bwindi National Park.
+About 460 individuals of these rare primates live in the jungles of Bwindi, and over 20 gorilla families have been habituated for visitors to track each day.
+These include the Mubare family, which is the oldest group in Bwindi and the first to be officially opened for tourist visitation.

 - Birding

-- Nature walks
+- Nature walk

 - Cultural encounters

-After your breathtaking mountain gorilla adventure, you can embark on cultural encounters in the nearest local communities to enjoy the most thrilling traditional and cultural performances that will be presented by women’s group especially by the Batwa pygmies.
+After your breathtaking mountain gorilla adventure, you can embark on cultural encounters in the nearest local communities to enjoy the most thrilling traditional and cultural performances that will be presented by women’s groups, especially by the Batwa pygmies.

 Getting to Bwindi Impenetrable National Park